zalando-incubator/fabric-gateway/docs-raw/site/docs/fabric-gateway-features.md

 ### Encryption In Transit

-The gateway will ensure that no requests are hitting your service unless they are encrypted using `https`.
-To achieve this, we have a skipper filter on every route, which will reject the request with a 400 response if it contains the `X-Forwarded-Proto: http` header.
+The gateway (via the underlying Load Balancer) ensures that no requests are hitting your service unless they are encrypted using `https`.
+This is achieved at the Load Balancer which will respond with a 308 redirect to any non TLS traffic.
 This is an extra layer of security to ensure that people are not interacting with your service in an insecure manner.